 Ready-to-wear or Couture?

 A jacket like ‘the classic black jacket’ is extremely laborious.
-Much of the manufacturing process is done by hand.
-There is an extreme eye for detail and a good fit.
+Much of the making process is done by hand.
+There is an extreme eye for detail and good fit.
 Although the jacket in the video below does not have a quilted lining, the process partly corresponds to the typical ‘Chanel’ jacket made of bouclé or tweed:

 Masterclass Classic ‘Chanel’ Jacket

 During this masterclass, discover the magic of a handmade couture jacket inspired by the CHANEL classic

 A highly specialized and super-specific masterclass for fashion veterans.
 You learn to make a classic Chanel jacket in the way that is customary in haute couture.
 A combination of draping and pattern drawing creates a perfectly fitting pattern.
 Step-by-step you will learn special sewing techniques with which the jacket is assembled -mainly by hand- and you will realize your first, homemade item.
 All this in an inspiring environment.

 Actual cost CHANEL jacket vs homemade

 A jacket from Chanel’s Ready-to-Wear collection costs between 5000 and 6000 euros.
 Although you have the Chanel label and design, the jacket is not yet tailor-made for you.
 You wear a clothing size off the rack.
 For a couture jacket you easily pay between 10,000 and 30,000 euros (or higher), depending on the model and the decoration (e.g. embroidery).